 *The Professional Placement module is for all placements route students and takes place after the project module.
 It can be up to 1 year in length maximum.
 Students are expected to engage in 10-12 months of work in the professional environment in a maximum of 2 settings.
 Assigned hours of work are to be arranged by the supervisor at the host institution.
-All placements will be arrangements between Kingston University and the institution hosting the placement, which may include companies, research institutes and hospitals Placements will be assigned to students based on availability and opportunity, taking into consideration the student’s background and proficiencies.
+All placements will be arrangements between Kingston University and the institution hosting the placement, which may include companies, research institutes and hospitals.
+Placements will be assigned to students based on availability and opportunity, taking into consideration the student’s background and proficiencies.
 Selection for placements will often be competitive and at the discretion of the host workplace.
 Students will demonstrate professional responsibility through attendance at the workplace for the agreed time and hours, adherence to policies in place at the work place, effective professional communication with supervisors and co-workers, and completion of tasks and duties as they are assigned.

 *Students starting the course in September will work on the placement for between 10 – 12 months, after their dissertation.
 Those students must confirm their placement before the deadline which will be notified by the Faculty.
 Students on courses with January intake will work on the placement for between 10 – 12 months, starting from February, after completing their dissertation.
 Students on this intake must confirm their placement before the deadline which will be notified by the Faculty.
 In either case, the suitability of the placement requires approval of the Course Leader.